ZM-USAF/public-ch10-data/README.md

 ## Public NASA ch10 data

-The data related to flight 667 from NASA is stored in the bucket `nasa-public-ch10`.
+The data derived from NASA Tail 667 flights is stored in the bucket `nasa-public-ch10`.
 It has the following structure:

 ```
 chapter10/*.c10